UncleGravity/penzai/docs/plan-long.md

 - **USB transport** is the one abstraction justified only by a future need.
 It is stubbed, not built; implement it the day it is real (libusb host + FunctionFS gadget).
-TCP is the working target; inproc covers tests.
+TCP is the working hardware target; `fake` covers no-hardware tests.
 - **One bitstream vs. two** for the two datatypes depends on Zynq-7020 place-and-route fit.
   The RTL factoring (decoder seam + neutral core) keeps both cheap, so the decision can wait for real timing/area numbers.